Featured

 A future in public health leadership

-Logan’s commitment to public health is not only reflected in her academic achievements but also in her active involvement with the New York State Public Health Association’s Policy and Advocacy Committee.
-Her work there, combined with her academic and professional experiences, positions her as a future leader in the public health field.
+Logan graduated from Chamberlain with a Master of Public Health degree in the fall of 2024.
+Her commitment to public health has not only been reflected in her academic achievements but also in her active involvement with the New York State Public Health Association’s Policy and Advocacy Committee.
+Her work there, combined with her academic and professional experiences, has positioned her as a future leader in the public health field.

 For prospective students considering a career in public health, Logan advises being fully engaged with every aspect of the coursework and seeking out opportunities for interaction with faculty and peers.
 “Meet with your professors, stay engaged and ask questions,” she says.
 “Do the best that you can so that you have all doors open to you.”